Make Your Own Living Trust

 You do not need to add all property to a living trust.
 Items with low value or equity (like cars carrying loans or standard personal belongings) do not need to be trust property.

-However, high-value assets should transfer to the trust.
+However, high-value assets should be transferred to the trust.
 They include:

 - Real property and real estate (primary residence, vacation homes, rental units, commercial buildings, and land)